-- Unit overlies the Westboro Formation (Zvwq) along the north side of Molly's Spring Road.
+- 1) Unit unconformably overlies the Westboro Formation (Zvwq) along the north side of Molly's Spring Road.
 This contact is rarely exposed due to faulting and intrusions.
 There is a change in metamorphic grade across the contact and truncation of regional metamorphic foliation below in the Westboro Formation.
 The base of the unit contains conglomerate, breccia, and mudstone with clasts from the Virginia Wood and occasionally well-preserved sedimentary layering that has not been altered by metamorphism. - 2) Unconformably overlies the Westboro Fm.
-(Zvwq) at the south end of Sheepfold where both rock units have been baked to hornfels by intrusion of the Stoneham Granodiorite (Zst). - 3) At the north end of Middle Reservoir steep bedding in hornfels is truncated by gently dipping layering in rhyolitic pyroclastic and flow units in the Straw Point Volcanic Complex (Zspr) indicating an unconformity. - 4) Structures in this unit are recrystallized and obscured by contact metamorphism across most of the Fells, forming mostly a basaltic hornfels with abundant epidote and chlorite. - 5) Radiometric ages cannot likely be obtained from this unit.
-It post-dates the Westboro Formation (Zvwq) (less than ~910 Ma) and is intruded by the Winchester Granite at ~610 Ma and these are the only numerical constraints on its age.
+(Zvwq) at the south end of Sheepfold where both rock units have been baked to hornfels by intrusion of the Stoneham Granodiorite (Zst). - 3) At the north end of Middle Reservoir steep bedding in hornfels is truncated by gently dipping layering in rhyolitic pyroclastic and flow units in the Lynn Volcanic Complex (Zlvf) indicating an unconformity. - 4) Structures in this unit are recrystallized and obscured by contact metamorphism across most of the Fells, forming mostly a basaltic hornfels with abundant epidote and chlorite. - 5) Radiometric ages cannot likely be obtained from this unit.
+It post-dates the Westboro Formation (Zvwq), which is less than ~910 Ma, and is intruded by the Winchester Granite at ~610 Ma and these are the only numerical constraints on its age.

-Mapping has reinterpreted areas previously mapped as quartz vitrophyre and vitrophyre by Kaye (1980) as basaltic hornfels.
+Mapping has reinterpreted areas previously mapped as quartz vitrophyre and vitrophyre by Kaye (1980) as altered basalt.
 No basaltic flow or pillow structures or vesicular units have been found in the Fells although amygdaloidal basalt pebbles occur in the unit's breccias and conglomerates.
-Previously, the Nanepashemet Formation and the Straw Point Volcanic Complex of this map were mapped together as the Middlesex Fells Volcanic Complex, but new radiometric ages make it impossible that they are part of a single unit.
+Previously, the Nanepashemet Formation and basaltic areas of the Lynn Volcanic Complex of this map at Straw Point on Spot Pond and further north in Stoneham were mapped together as the Middlesex Fells Volcanic Complex.
+New radiometric ages make it impossible for them to be part of a single unit.
+So far, no felsic volcanic units have been found associated with the Nanepashemet Fm. as mapped here,

 BIG Qs: In what tectonic environment did this unit form?
-How can we date basalt in this unit?
+How can we date this unit?